primatejs/primate/docs/blog/introducing-rcompat.md

-Today we're officially introducing rcompat, a JavaScript standard library and runtime compatibility layer for servers which has been doing most of the heavy lifting behind Primate and its multi-runtime support for a while now.
+Today we're officially introducing rcompat, a JavaScript interoperability and runtime compatibility layer for servers which has been doing most of the heavy lifting behind Primate and its multi-runtime support for a while now.

+rcompat is a unified interface for [Node](https://nodejs.org/), [Deno](https://deno.com/) and [Bun](https://bun.sh/).
 You can think of rcompat as a server-side counterpart to jQuery.

-## Another standard library?

-The JavaScript ecosystem is replete with standard libraries.
-To take the example of filesystem access, Node has at least three ways of accessing the filesystem (sync, callbacks, promises), and then there's Deno's own filesystem APIs, while Bun has its APIs too.
-Those all have their pros and cons, and if you want to target all of them, you're going to have to write a lot of branching code. rcompat is an abstraction over that, as it is both a standard library *and* a runtime compatiblity layer -- write once, target everything.

-### Native speed gains
+## Native speed gains

 While tools like Bun strive to be fully compatible with Node's built-in modules and NPM, with Deno also moving in that direction, those backwards